-South of St. Augustine on Florida’s east coast, Palm Coast and the Flagler Beaches offers miles of pristine honey-colored beaches, dolphin adventures, parks, preserves and trails for hiking and biking.
+South of St. Augustine on Florida’s east coast, Palm Coast, and the Flagler Beaches offers miles of pristine honey-colored beaches, dolphin adventures, parks, preserves, and also trails for hiking and biking.

 Palm Coast and the Flagler Beaches stretch 19 miles along the coastline